mui/material-ui/docs/data/joy/customization/introduction/introduction.md

 }
 ```

-For more details and examples, check out [theming components](/joy-ui/customization/theming-components/).
+For more details and examples, check out the [theme components](/joy-ui/customization/theme-components/) page.

 ## One-off customization